mnemnion/JLpeg.jl/docs/src/index.md

 In keeping with the spirit of LPeg, `P"string"` is equivalent to `P("string")`, and this is true for `S` and `R` as well.
 These basic operations are not recursive, and without further modification will match to the longest substring recognized by the pattern.
 This is sufficient to match all regular languages.
+Note that ordered choice in PEGs is traditionally spelled "/", but this has the wrong precedence for us.
+Just remember that it has different semantics from the "|" in context-free grammars.

 ### A Note About Piracy